utshab-roy/myDocs/docs/blog/laravel-medialibrary.md

 ## Installing the Library

-First of all, we have to inastall the library.
+First of all, we have to install the library.
 Just copy and paste one by one command below.

 ``` php
 composer require spatie/laravel-medialibrary:^7.0.0